Strawberry Overnight Oats Forever

 Have breakfast with the Flipping 50 retreat attendees!

-I’m currently trying to confirm each of our attendees has a refrigerator in their rooms so they can get an overnight oats in their goodie bag.
 It’s a great pre-hike breakfast (a little fiber, protein, fat and carb to fuel and keep satisfied).
-If you’re not in Boulder with us, but create a DIY retreat right where you are.
+Because that’s a lower intensity exercise your body can handle fiber (and or fat).
+Create a DIY retreat right where you are.
 Plan a hike, a SUP, a yoga session and follow it all with a massage or pedi.
 Have an amazingly simple nourishing dinner and sleep like a baby.

 What would you love to do on a stay-cation retreat?